sydneypack/climate.change/README.md

 Temperature and weather changes
 Further information: Geography of Somalia § Climate

 Somalia is generally hot and dry, with two rainy seasons.
 Mean temperatures in Somalia are amongst the highest worldwide.
 Hot conditions prevail throughout the year, in particular in the southwest near the border to Ethiopia, where annual mean temperatures surpass 29 °C. The main rainy season is from April to June, and the second rainy season is from October to December.
 Annual precipitation in the hot and arid northern area mostly amounts to under 250 mm and decrease to less than 100 mm in the very northeast.
 The central plateau receives between 200 and 300 mm of precipitation, while it increases toward the South to around 400 to 500 mm of rainfall annually.
-Southwestern and northwestern regions receive the most precipitation, with an average between 500 and 700 mm.[4]
+Southwestern and northwestern regions receive the most precipitation, with an average between 500 and 700 mm.

+In 2014 Somalia was responsible for 36.46 MtCO₂e (metric greenhouse gas (GHG) emissions, or 0.07% of the world to
+- Per capita Somalis produced 1.02 tCO₂e of GHG emission Worldwide is 6.73 tCO₂e per capita.
+- Agriculture was the most significant emitting sector, at 56%
+- Land-use change and forestry (LUCF) accounted for 36% o country’s total emissions.
+- ALand use change and forestry reduce emission by 16% b 1990-2014.
+- Somalia’s population has grown by 390% between 1960-20
+approximately 13.5 million people in 2014.

-The climate has changed over the last several decades:[5]
+The climate has changed over the last several decades:

     There has been a gradual, continuous temperature increase of 1 to 1.5°C since 1991, Extreme weather impacted the country, with severe drought in 2011 and 2017.